WTTW: History

 Minow stated that the only really important decision that he made during his tenure as chair of WTTW was the recruitment of William J. McCarter Jr. as president and chief executive officer, a post which he held for 27 years.
 Having run public station WETA-TV in Washington, D.C., McCarter—a decorated Korean War hero and a veteran television pioneer—got his start in the broadcasting industry as a cameraman for American Bandstand and then as a part of the Army-McCarthy hearings on Capitol Hill.
 McCarter developed the concept of the political roundtable that is now a staple of television news.
 In non-commercial television circles, McCarter is referred to as the "architect" of public television (his friends know him as the man who kicked Bob Dylan—who was set to tape an episode of SoundStage and was found by McCarter asleep on the couch in the room—out of his office, waking the bearded Dylan up and ushering him out of the office after McCarter returned from a meeting).

 During the 1960s, WTTW aired educational programming during the daytime hours, showing programs produced under the auspices of Chicago Area Schools Television (CAST).
 Programs from "TV College", covering college subjects, were also shown on weekdays.
 Other afternoon shows included a locally produced series titled The Storyteller, which featured a children's story presented weekdays at 5:30 p.m., and was sponsored by the locally based Marshall Field & Company department store chain.

+In 1962, WTTW's owner, then known as the Chicago Educational Television Association (CETA) began efforts for a second educational station. to air additional classroom instructional courses, especially those displaced as more and more of its own broadcast day was filled first with programming from National Educational Television (NET).

+On September 20, 1965, sister station WXXW signed on as Chicago's second UHF television station on channel 20.

 On October 5, 1970, WTTW became a charter member station of the Public Broadcasting Service (PBS).

-WTTW did not broadcast programming on Saturdays until summer 1972, when it began airing a limited schedule of programming on that day until 2:00 p.m.; the station expanded its Saturday programming scheduled to a full broadcast day in 1974.
-In the late 1970s and early 1980s, WTTW was used during the overnight hours as a test vehicle in the development of stereophonic sound for television audio broadcasts.
-On August 7, 1984, WTTW became the first television station in the United States to broadcast its entire schedule in stereo sound.
-In 1981, the Chicago Educational Television Association founded Chicago magazine as the program guide for WTTW and WFMT; the publication was sold to a joint venture between Metropolitan Detroit Magazine and Adams Communications in 1986 for $17 million.
+WTTW did not air shows on Saturdays until the summer of 1972.
+At first, it only had a limited schedule until 2 p.m.
+Then, in 1974, it expanded to a full day.
+In the late 1970s and early 1980s, WTTW was used to test stereo sound for TV broadcasts overnight.